Not sure where to stay in Chicago for your upcoming weekend trip? Well look no further because The Alise Chicago is your perfect choice!

 - Staying in a busier area generally means louder noises.
 On the first night, there were so many police cars and ambulances passing by that I was just tossing and turning even though I was dead tired from waking up at 3AM to catch my flight.
-Second night though I slept like a baby.
+Second night, however, I slept like a baby.
 It’s just one of those things that’s inevitable unless you’re staying in the mountains in a sealed off cave nowhere close to civilization.

 - The hotel is environmentally friendly and this is absolutely awesome but not sure if it’s because of this that the hot water takes a bit longer to come in the shower.
 I personally enjoy showers that are steaming HOT so if you’re like me, just keep the water running while you go take off your makeup and whatnot (although that does kinda defeat the eco-friendly concept.)
 Either way the water is not entirely freezing cold.
 Plus, hot water can actually cause dry skin and rashes so it’s okay to take a colder shower every now and then.

 Apart from these last two minor points, I have nothing but good things to say about this hotel.
-Whether you are from out of town or you are a local Chicagoan looking for a staycation destination, The Alise is simply perfect.
+Whether you are from out of town or you are a local Chicagoan looking for a staycation destination, The Alise Chicago is simply perfect.
 10/10 would recommend!

 Husky plushie $25, proceeds go towards helping rescue dogs!

 Ultra soft hotel robes lined with towel fabric.